00mjk/cookiecutter-ml-template/README.md

 [Bumpversion](https://github.com/peritus/bumpversion):
 [PyPI](https://pypi.python.org/pypi)
 [Click](https://click.palletsprojects.com)
+---
 ## Credits

 This template is heavily based on [PyPackage](https://github.com/audreyr/cookiecutter-pypackage) template from [@audreyr](https://github.com/audreyr).

 It is also inspired by [Data Science](https://github.com/drivendata/cookiecutter-data-science) template from [Driven Data](https://github.com/drivendata).
+---
+## License

+You can check out the full license [here](./LICENSE)

+This project is licensed under the terms of the [MIT](https://choosealicense.com/licenses/mit/) license.
+---